XiaofanHuCoding/Dataquest_Project/README.md

     5) What's the most common median salary range?

 ### 5. Gender Gap in College Degree
-  - It is a guided project from Data Scientist in Python path, step 3, Storytelling Through Data Visualization.
+  - This is a guided project from Data Scientist in Python path, step 2, Storytelling Through Data Visualization.
   - The dataset was from The Department of Education Statistics.
 It contains the percentage of bachelor's degrees granted to women from 1970 to 2012.
 The data set is broken up into 17 categories of degrees, with each column as a separate category.
   Randal Olson, a data scientist at University of Pennsylvania, has cleaned the data set and made it available on his personal website.
   - In this project, we'll focus more directly on customizing colors, line widths, layout, and annotations to improve the ability for a viewer to extract insights from the charts.
   - In the last step of this project, we'll export the final diagram we create as an image file.

+### 6. Employee Exit Surveys
+  - This is a guided project from Data Scientist in Python path, step 2, Data Cleaning and Analysis.
+  - In this guided project, I'll work with exit surveys from employees of the Department of Education, Training and Employment (DETE) and the Technical and Further Education (TAFE) institute in Queensland, Australia.
+The TAFE exit survey data can be found from Australia government website. (https://data.gov.au/)
+  - Haven't started this project